dustin/java-memcached-client/README.markdown

 # Testing

-The latest version of spymemcached has a set of command line arguments that can be used to configure the location and type of your testing server.
+The latest version of spymemcached has a set of command line arguments that can be used to configure the location of your testing server.
 The arguments are listed below.

-    -Dserver.type=server_type

-This argument is used to specify the type of testing server you are using.
-By default this argument is set to memcached.
-It can be set to either "memcached", "membase" or "couchbase".
-Invalid testing server types will default to memcached.

     -Dserver.address_v4=ipv4_address_of_testing_server